datacite/homepage/_services/format-your-citation.md

 ---
+title: Format your citation
+description: "Use the DOI Citation Formatter, a service created in collaboration with CrossRef, to format your citation."
-layout: default
+layout: about
 ---

-# Format your citation

 Use the DOI Citation Formatter, a service created in collaboration with CrossRef, to format your citation.
 This service creates different citation formats for DataCite and CrossRef DOIs.